Faridam1/Task-Management-System/README.md

 # Task-Mangement-System
-Repository for our Task Management System graduation project.
+Repository for our Task Management System graduation project in the Egypt Pioneers Initiative.
 Development will start soon!🚀